metricly/hugo-www-site/content/blog/posts/pillar/ec2-instances.md

 author: "Lawrence Lane"
 date: "2019-01-01"
 description: "The Ultimate Guide to EC2 Instances that tackles 9 different EC2 topics, ranging from beginner to advanced, to provide you with the ultimate resource."
-title: "EC2 Instances - The Ultimate Guide to Understanding AWS EC2"
+title: "EC2 Instances - The Ultimate Guide to AWS EC2 (2019)"
 category: "DevOps"
 url: "/ec2-instances/"
 layout: "single"
 featured: false
 draft: false
+use-toc: true
 ---
+# I. The Basics

-## 1\.
-What is an Amazon EC2 Instance?
+## What is an Amazon EC2 Instance?

 ### EC2 is short for Amazon Elastic Compute Cloud.
 But what does that mean?